 Buying Property in Luxembourg benefits from a favorable tax regime regarding real estate, attracting lots of interest.

 The Grand Duchy of Luxembourg is one of the Europe’s leading financial centres and a prime destination both for large corporations and individuals thanks to its political, economic and regulatory stability.
-Luxembourg also offers a favorable tax regime in connection to real estate (e.g. low property tax compared to neighboring countries, tax deductibility of mortgage interest).
+Accordingly, the is extremely active and have seen a consistent positive return on .

-The most interesting and maybe less commonly known things regarding acquisition of real estate in Luxembourg are as follows:
+The most interesting and maybe less commonly known aspects regarding acquisition of in Luxembourg are as follows:

 Sale before completion/off-plan sale (vente en l’état futur d’achèvement)